🌡️ Loading weather...

 Understanding Randolph's Snow Removal Ordinances and Legal Requirements

-• Minimum Accessible Path Width: A clear path of at least 36 inches must be maintained.
+• Minimum Path Width: At least 36 inches of sidewalk must be accessible for pedestrian passage.

 Randolph Inspectional Services